Fellowship Training at UW

 - Heart Failure and Transplantation

 - Mechanical Circulatory Support

 - Ambulatory Cardiovascular Care

-- Year 3 of training allows trainee differentiation into one of three training pathways, dependent on career goals, the Clinician Scholar pathway, the Clinician Educator pathway, and the Research Scholar pathway.
+- Year 3 of training allows trainee differentiation into training pathways, dependent on career goals, the Clinician Scholar pathway and the Research Scholar pathway.

-- Research is an integral part of the UW Fellowship Training Program in Cardiovascular Disease, with dedicated research time provided in the third year of training for all pathways.
+- Research is an integral part of the UW Fellowship Training Program in Cardiovascular Disease, with dedicated research time provided in the third year of training for both pathways.

 - In addition to our general Cardiology fellowship training program, we offer advanced subspecialty training fellowships to graduates of general cardiology training programs.